Suncony/funni-rhythm-game/README.md

 a keyboard-focused rhythm game, created as a university project

-### Tutorial (will add into game someday (i hope))

-yellow note = hold

-white note = tap

-press keyboard keys accordingly to the note
+### Installation

+download the game [here](https://github.com/Suncony/funni-rhythm-game/releases), then extract and run the executable file

 ### Platforms

-currently only available on PC, you can download it [here](https://github.com/Suncony/funni-rhythm-game/releases)
+only available on PC

 ### Help us out